-Eventually a whole panorama should look as per as below (Pic.
+Eventually, a whole panorama should look as below (Pic.
 10):

 At the finish of this issue one thing.
-Personally I would rather to change the visibility cloak outline color for another one.
-Initially the fair purple is nice, because it remains clearly visible against the satellite imagery.
+Personally, I would rather change the visibility cloak outline color for another one.
+Initially, the fair purple is nice because it remains clearly visible against the satellite imagery.

-To make a simple amendments of your panorama you need to refer to the left toolbar again (Pic.
+To make simple amendments to your panorama you need to refer to the left toolbar again (Pic.
 11).
 Find the “Visibility cloak outline” layer and right-click to pop up the command list and next select the “Properties“.

-In the picture above you can see all prioperties of the “visibility cloak outline” layer.
-You are able to add some description, change the name, etc. The most relevant for you is “Style, Color” section, where you can change 3 things:
+In the picture above you can see all the properties of the “visibility cloak outline” layer.
+You are able to add some descriptions, change the name, etc. The most relevant for you is the “Style, Color” section, where you can change 3 things:

-– width (2.0 is a default value, however I not recommend you to change it, because it will make your horizon pattern less readable),
+– width (2.0 is a default value, however, I do not recommend you change it, because it will make your horizon pattern less readable),

-As you have noticed a red squares located at the edges of the horizon line.
-They are visible when the “properties” window is switched and enable you to change position of them.
+As you have noticed red squares are located at the edges of the horizon line.
+They are visible when the “properties” window is switched and enables you to change their position of them.
 This is not recommended!
-Otherwise your horizon pattern will not be valid anymore.
+Otherwise, your horizon pattern will not be valid anymore.

 There you go!

-Now, when everybody knows how to put the Heywhatsthat.com into Google Earth with making some alterations we can proceed to more advanced step, that is multiplying of the panoramas.
+Now, that everybody knows how to put Heywhatsthat.com into Google Earth with making some alterations we can proceed to a more advanced step, which is multiplying the panoramas.

-Aforementioned solution have shown us how to put one summit panorama into Google Earth, though sometimes you need more than 1 summit located in the area of your study or check the visual opportunities to see some peas from remote place.
+The aforementioned solution has shown us how to put one summit panorama into Google Earth, though sometimes you need more than 1 summit located in the area of your study or check the visual opportunities to see some peas from a remote place.

 Let’s back to the heywhatsthat.com website again.
-It remembers our Giewont summit panorama, when open again.
+It remembers our Giewont summit panorama when opens again.
 We are creating a new panorama now, so there are exactly the same steps to encounter with another summit only.

 Let’s take into consideration the Rysy peak this time.
-Rysy is the highest summit of Poland, situated in the south-east Polish corner of High Tatras.
-In general the main Rysy summit is located just outside the Polish border and counts 4 m more, than on the Polish side – 2503m.a.s.l.
-We are going to considerate it now.
+Rysy is the highest summit of Poland, situated in the southeast Polish corner of High Tatras.
+In general, the main Rysy summit is located just outside the Polish border and counts 4 m more, than on the Polish side – 2503m.a.s.l.
+We are going to consider it now.

-Once you put another summit view into Google Earth you will have unfortunately a terrible mess on your area (Pic.
+Once you put another summit view into Google Earth you will have unfortunately a terrible mess in your area (Pic.
 14,15).

 Fortunately previously I decided to change the “visibility cloak outline” color, hence now both horizon patterns are quite recognizable.
-Neverthelles observer still would have a problems with demilitation a visibility of the nearer places, mountains or summits.
+Nevertheless, the observer still would have problems with delimitation visibility of the nearer places, mountains, or summits.

-To enhance our multi summit panorama we need to make some amendments in Google Earth.
+To enhance our multi-summit panorama we need to make some amendments to Google Earth.
 Let’s open the “Visibility cloak” layer in the left toolbar again (Pic.
 16).

-Select this layer and develope the leftmost triangle to see all separate sections, that are included in whole “Visibility cloak” layer (Pic.
+Select this layer and develop the leftmost triangle to see all separate sections, that are included in the whole “Visibility cloak” layer (Pic.
 17).

-Now we need to right click one by one ant choose the “Properties” section (Pic.
+Now we need to right-click one by one and choose the “Properties” section (Pic.
 18).

 The “Properties” includes a few options (Pic.
 19).
-However you have not a wide spectrum of things to change.
+However, you do have not a wide spectrum of things to change.
 Even if you can make some amendments like rotate view or stuff like that, they are not recommended.
 One option, that should bother you is a transparency level, located just under the link.
-Initially this bar features around 60% of opacity level (Pic.
+Initially, this bar features around 60% of the opacity level (Pic.
 19).

-Your excercise is a changing this opacity level making the picture more transparent.
+Your exercise is changing this opacity level making the picture more transparent.
 Move your box then into the left (Pic.
 20), and then just go OK.

 Now you need to repeat this task for every single layer down to the last one or at least for a few.
-Finally you should get whole “Visibility cloak” layer more faint in Google Earth (Pic.
+Finally, you should get the whole “Visibility cloak” layer fainter in Google Earth (Pic.
 22).
-Remember, that if your summit rises very high above surrounding area it may have take some time to load all pieces up (Pic.
+Remember, that if your summit rises very high above the surrounding area it may have taken some time to load all pieces up (Pic.
 21).